-Hello and welcome to Cambridge Ladies Dining Society. *Special thanks to all the generous paid subscribers who joined or upgraded their subscriptions last month, and I’m looking forward to our book club discussion of The Rector’s Daughter on 21 September.* This week, as pencils are sharpened and schoolbags are dusted off in preparation for the new term at colleges and universities, I wanted to introduce the remarkable group of twelve Victorian women that this publication is named after.
-They were all married to Cambridge University professors and college Masters, but didn’t want to just play the role of dutiful academic wife.
+Hello and welcome to Cambridge Ladies Dining Society.
+This week, as pencils are sharpened and schoolbags are dusted off in preparation for the new term at colleges and universities, I wanted to introduce the remarkable intellectual discussion group of twelve Victorian women that this publication is named after.
+They were all married to Cambridge University professors and college Masters, but they didn’t want to be just dutiful academic wives.
+These quietly radical women who settled in Cambridge in the 1870s and 1880s wanted to make a difference, and together they decided to do things their own, non-traditional way.
 It starts with an imaginary section, setting the scene…

 The professors were left to fend for themselves for the evening.
 Some drifted off happily to dine in their respective colleges, thinking about important matters to be discussed.
 Others were having solitary suppers in their studies, books and papers piled up around them.
 Their wives had arranged the suppers, given detailed instructions to cooks and servants, written letters and lists, and made all the arrangements.
 Then they put on their evening dresses and jewellery, gathered up their notes, and set off on foot, by cab or even on bicycles.
 Shortly afterwards, these twelve Cambridge women sat down to dinner together.
 Their own evening had begun at last.

 In 1890, Louise Creighton and Kathleen Lyttelton, both published writers who happened to be married to Cambridge dons, decided to form a dining and discussion club of their own.
-They invited a select group of nine of their women friends to join (later Ellen Darwin, who I wrote about here, became the twelfth member).
-‘Not without an idea of retaliating on the husbands who dined in College’1 they agreed to take it in turn to arrange a dinner once a term and choose a suitable subject for serious discussion.
+They invited a select group of nine of their women friends to join (later Ellen Darwin became the twelfth member).
+‘Not without an idea of retaliating on the husbands who dined in College’1 – wives were not permitted to dine at High Table – these enterprising women agreed to take it in turn to arrange a dinner once a term and choose a suitable subject for serious discussion.

 ‘The hostess not only provided a good dinner (though champagne was not allowed),’ recalled Mary Paley Marshall, ‘but also a suitable topic of conversation, should one be required, and she was allowed to introduce an outside lady at her dinner; but it was an exclusive society, for one black ball was enough to exclude a proposed new member.’

 In 1882 the university dropped an ancient statute forbidding college fellows from marrying (yes, until then they really were expected to live like monks).
-The first generation of academics’ wives who arrived in Cambridge were ‘welcomed’ in a rather bizarre ritual (see my post below) then expected to fit in.
-One of their duties was to be the gracious hosts of elaborate formal dinner parties for senior university members and their wives.
-But these women, who were often highly educated themselves, were excluded from their husbands’ college high tables (= formal dinners) and the discussions that went on there.
+The first generation of academics’ wives who arrived in Cambridge were ‘welcomed’ in a rather bizarre ritual, then expected to remain in the background.
+Their main duty as a wife was to host elaborate formal dinner parties for senior university members and their wives.
+These women, who were often highly educated themselves, were excluded from their husbands’ colleges and the discussions that went on there.

 The Cambridge bride